DJrizzley/literature/novels/moby_dick.md

 and he was left alone in the place.

-CHAPTER 10.
-A Bosom Friend.
+# CHAPTER 10.
+A Bosom Friend

 Returning to the Spouter-Inn from the Chapel, I found Queequeg there quite alone; he having left the Chapel before the benediction some